10xly/zerosurge/README.md

 This enum defines the calculation methods available for the `returnZero` function in the library:
 - **CreashaksOrganzine**: Method 1 for zero calculation.
 This uses the string "creashaks organzine" and uses the Minecraft seed input algorithm to make the number zero from it.
 - **NumberPrototypeValue**: Method 2 for zero calculation.
 This uses the `Number` class prototype to return zero.
+- **RandomNumberSelfSubtraction**: Method 3 for zero calculation.
+This subtracts a random number by itself.

 ### Functions